xSmokeAndMirrorsx/CISC275_Portfolio/README.md

 ## General Info

 * The source code for each "Prototype Website" can be found by clicking the link attached to the respective website's "Codename".
 * Each website is focused on challenging and growing a specific set of skills (HTML, Typescipt, Bootstrap, CSS, React, etc.)
+* Changelog updates are color-coded to the projects they are associated with, projects are referenced by their "Codename".
+Here is the key:
+'''diff
+- Starter_Pack: Red Changelog Updates

 # Prototype Websites